indigo423/timeseries-integration-pgtimeseries/README.md

 * (Done) Make all other options configurable at install (retention, compression, partition interval, etc) and at runtime via Karaf shell commands where possible
 * (Done) Add Karaf shell commands to expose [ts_table_info](https://github.com/tembo-io/pg_timeseries/blob/main/doc/reference.md#ts_table_info) and [ts_part_info](https://github.com/tembo-io/pg_timeseries/blob/main/doc/reference.md#ts_part_info)
 * (Done) Rename `show-ts-config` to `ts-config` and add options to allow the retention and compression intervals to be set on the fly. (pgtimeseries doesn't support changing the partition interval yet)
+* (Done) Figure out how to use the external data source everywhere the regular datasource is used.
+* Move connection bits from the initializer to a separate helper class
 * It probably needs more tests.
 I don't know how to write tests.
 PRs welcome.
 * Make something that can backfill the database from existing rrd or jrb
-* Figure out how to use the external data source everywhere the regular datasource is used.